Canon 80D versus Nikon D7200

 - Better image quality: Scores markedly higher (8 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (1.4 EV of extra DR).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - Longer lasting: Gets more shots (1110 versus 960) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in March 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the D7200 emerges as the winner of the match-up (7 : 4 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the D7200 emerges as the winner of the match-up (7 : 5 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 80D or the D7200.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 80D or the D7200.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why hands-on reviews by experts are important.
+This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.